100,000 Jobs Mission

 The mountain-ringed Bagram Airfield in Afghanistan handles hundreds of tons of cargo, and thousands of air passengers travel through daily.
 Cisco VETS volunteers specially crafted a system that provides a respite for the war-weary and lonely personnel.
 The Bagram Morale Network has been newly fortified with Cisco routers and other equipment.
 The network now reliably connects thousands of U.S. Air Force employees with the life and loved ones they left behind.
 And Cisco Unified Video Cameras offer the thrill of seeing the faces and smiles of loved ones.

 Multisite Veteran’s Corporate Technology Day

-In October, the VETS ERG hosted the second annual Veteran’s Corporate Technology Day, a multisite Cisco event that connected five locations through Cisco TelePresence.
-Thirty veterans and their families from the Warrior Transition Unit at Fort Bragg, North Carolina, joined the Cisco VETS ERG to introduce mentorship and educational programs.
+In October, the VETS ERO hosted the second annual Veteran’s Corporate Technology Day, a multisite Cisco event that connected five locations through Cisco TelePresence.
+Thirty veterans and their families from the Warrior Transition Unit at Fort Bragg, North Carolina, joined the Cisco VETS ERO to introduce mentorship and educational programs.
 The purpose of this event was to: